The Cycle of Abuse in a Relationship Affected by Domestic Violence

 The final phase of the cycle of abuse is commonly referred to as the honeymoon phase.
 This is where all tension has left the relationship and the bonds between the couple or family are strengthened.
 During this phase, the abusive partner or family member acts loving, may shower his or her victim with gifts and affection and promises to never hurt him or her again.
 Both the abuser and the victim want to believe the abuse is truly over and it is because of the grief and devotion that the batterer shows his or her victim during this phase that prevents many victims of domestic and intimate partner violence from leaving their abusive relationships.

 A victim who has experienced these cycles of abuse at least twice may be diagnosed with a recognized psychological condition known as battered person’s syndrome.
-This syndrome can be used as a defense to a crime committed by a battered person or may be used against a defendant in a domestic violence trial if or refuses to cooperate with the prosecution.
+This syndrome can be used as a defense to a crime committed by a battered person or may be used against a defendant in a domestic violence trial if his or her victim recants or refuses to cooperate with the prosecution.

 Leaving an abusive relationship may be the only way to end this cycle of violence.
 California has an abundance of resources that are designed to help victims of domestic abuse leave their abusers and find ways to lead their lives free from fear and violence.
 The National Domestic Violence Hotline, found online at www.ndvh.org or by phone at 1-800-799-SAFE, is a great place to learn more about the signs and symptoms of domestic violence or to seek referrals for classes, counseling or other programs.
 Speaking with the compassionate lawyers at The Kavinoky Law Firm may also be helpful to learn about a D.V. victim’s legal rights and remedies.
 Contact an attorney today for a free consultation to discuss any Domestic Violence-related matter.